gerardinhoo/subscription-tracker-api/README.md

-Backend Project - Subscription Management System API
+###Backend Project - Subscription Management System API

-Authenticate users using JWTs, connect a database, create models and schemas, and integrate it with ORMs.
-Structure the architecture of your API to ensure scalability and seamless communication with the frontend.
+Authenticating users using JWTs, connecting to a Mongo DB database, creating models and schemas, and integrating it with ORMs.
+Structuring the architecture of the API to ensure scalability and seamless communication with the frontend.

 Tech Stack:
  - Node.js
  - Express.js
  -  MongoDB

-Features:
+ -
+###Features:

  - Advanced Rate Limiting and Bot Protection: with Arcjet that helps you secure the whole app.